-Following the initial spot cost shock during the week of December 21, 1989 (week 15), wholesale price increases reach their peak during the week of April 12, 1990 (week 31).
-Once the spot cost increases, it remains at that high level for about twenty-four weeks (weeks 20-44).
-The wholesale price exhibits a similar pattern, although it remains at the peak level for only seventeen weeks, from March 29, 1990, until July 19, 1990.
-On July 19, 1990, the wholesale price begins a downward ad-
+Following the initial spot cost shock during the week of December 21, 1989 (week 15), wholesale price increases reach their peak during the week of April 12, 1990 (week 31).13 Once the spot cost increases, it remains at that high level for about 24 weeks (weeks 20-44).
+The wholesale price exhibits a similar pattern, although it remains at the peak level for only 17 weeks, from March 29, 1990 until July 19, 1990.
+On July 19, 1990, the wholesale price begins a downward adjustment to the commodity spot cost.
+The adjustment is gradual, and looks slower than the spot cost decrease.
+It takes the wholesale price over a year from the time it starts to decline (around week 47), until it reaches the pre-shock level (around week 100), while the spot price completes its decline to the pre-shock level by the 58th week.
+This suggests a possible asymmetry in the orange juice wholesale price adjustment, similar to gasoline prices (Borenstein, et al., 1992) and interest rates (Hannan and Berger, 1991).14